shrestha-ajay/cloud-basics1/README.md

 Steps:
-1. Fork or clone this repository
+1. Fork or clone this repository in your Github account
+2. Pull copy of the repository to your local machine
-2. Configure AWS CLI in your local machine
+3. Configure AWS CLI in your local machine
-3. Run the following command to create the ec2 instance and security group in your AWS account
+4. Run the following command to create the ec2 instance and security group in your AWS account

 ```